 Who Is Jamie Demetriou From 'Stath Lets Flats'?
 The Actor Should Look Pretty Familiar

-Channel 4 is airing a new comedy series on Wednesday that may just catapult one rising British comedian to national treasure status.
-Stath Lets Flats sees Jamie Demetriou reprise his role of Stath — a hapless Greek-Cypriot letting agent — in his very own series for the first time.
+Channel 4's hit comedy series Stath Lets Flats sees Jamie Demetriou in reprise the role of Stath — a hapless Greek-Cypriot letting agent that we first met in Comedy Blaps back in 2013 — this time in his very own series.
 But, who is Jamie Demetriou?
-And, what is Stath Lets Flats about exactly?
+And why is he so familiar to British TV lovers?

-Well, Stath Lets Flats is a six part 30-minute comedy series that premiered on Wednesday, June 27 on Channel 4.
-The show follows Stath (Demetriou) as he tries and fails to make progress in his job as a letting agent at Michael and Eagle Lets, a business owned by his family and run by his father, Solaki.
-The first episode got moderately positive reviews, with The Guardian deeming Stath Lets Flats "the perfect parable for the fractured Brexit age" and The Telegraph dubbing the show, "a fixer-upper with potential".
+Well, Stath Lets Flats series one first premiered in the summer of 2018 on Channel 4.
+The show follows Stath (Demetriou) as he tries and fails to make progress in his job as a letting agent at Michael & Eagle Lets, a business owned by his family and run by his father, Solaki.
+The first episode of season one got moderately positive reviews, with The Guardian deeming Stath Lets Flats "the perfect parable for the fractured Brexit age" and The Telegraph dubbing the show, "a fixer-upper with potential".
 The Times also said Stath Lets Flats "looks promising".
-So, if you haven't caught the first episode yet, now may be the time to invest and catch up with 4 On Demand.
+Over the following five episodes, the show went from strength to strength, and gained a loyal fan base.

-According to Demetriou's acting CV on his talent agency's (United Agents) website, he has racked up a number of roles in TV series such as Murder In Successville, Gap Year, The Tracey Ullman Show, Love Nina, Friday Night Dinner and Toast of London.
+According to Demetriou's acting CV on his talent agency's (United Agents) website, he has racked up a number of roles in TV series such as This Time with Alan Partridge, Murder In Successville, Gap Year, The Tracey Ullman Show, Love Nina, Friday Night Dinner and Toast of London.
 Oh, and you should definitely recognise him as Fleabag's creepy love interest, Bus Rodent.

-Indeed, during an interview with the Guardian last month, Demetriou acknowledged that it was his Fleabag role that made him a household face.
+Indeed, during an interview with the Guardian in June 2018, Demetriou acknowledged that it was his Fleabag role that made him a household face.
 "The scale [of Fleabag's popularity] is like One Direction," he laughed, "it’s mad".
 Nonetheless, you may also recognise Stath, as the actor has actually played this character before.

 That's right.
 Back in 2013, Demetriou appeared as Stath in the Channel 4 short Comedy Blaps, which — like Stath Lets Flats — he also wrote and starred in.